We are hiring a 2-year postdoc and a 1-year research & lab tech! See below for more info.

 Competitive applicants will have strong overlap in interests with core research areas in the lab and experience with field ornithology, molecular lab work, and/or coding/bioinformatics.
 Some fluency in Spanish is recommended.
 Please take some time to read 1-2 of our lab’s recent papers in which Dr. Williamson is first or last author to make sure your research interests mesh.
 Those planning to apply for the NSF Graduate Research Fellowship (example applications here) or other fellowship to join the lab should reach out by early September.

 The application deadline for the UW Zoology & Physiology PhD and MS programs is rolling; however, for best consideration, submit applications via email to Dr. Williamson (jessie.williamson[at]uwyo.edu) by December 15th.
-Be sure to speak with Dr. Williamson before moving forward with your application.
+Please speak with Dr. Williamson before moving forward with your application.
 Graduate students receive a stipend, tuition scholarship, and health insurance.
-Prospective students can learn more here
+Prospective students can learn more here.

 Note on advising philosophy: I aim to help my students reach their fullest potential as scientists and research professionals.
 I invest significant time, effort, and funding into each of my students over the ~5-year PhD or ~2-year MS and to continue to support my students in their careers long after graduating.
 It is important to me to build a lab community that shares values of inclusion, enthusiasm, and strong work ethic.
 It is equally important to me that prospective students feel I am a good fit to their academic needs and personalities.